Vector Bundles on the Moduli Stack of Elliptic Curves: Introduction and Statement of Results

 \section{Introduction and Statement of Results}

-Denote by $\MM_R$ the (uncompactified) moduli stack of elliptic curves over some ring $R$.
-The aim of this note is to study vector bundles on $\MM_R$ when $R$ is a local ring.
+Denote by $\MM_R$ the (uncompactified) moduli stack of elliptic curves over some (commutative) ring $R$.
+The aim of this note is to study vector bundles on $\MM_R$.
 This extends the classification of line bundles by Fulton and Olsson, who prove: \begin{thm}[\cite{F-O10}] If $R$ is a reduced ring or a $\Z[\frac12]$-algebra, then

-is an isomorphism for $\pi\co \MM_R \to \A^1_R$ the map defined by the $j$-invariant (which is isomorphic to the canonical map into the coarse moduli space).\end{thm} Here, $\omega$ denotes the line bundle on $\MM_R$ defined by the following property: Let $E\co E\to X$ be an elliptic curve over a scheme $X$.
+is an isomorphism for $\pi\co \MM_R \to \A^1_R$ the map defined by the $j$-invariant (which is isomorphic to the canonical map into the coarse moduli space).\end{thm} Here, $\omega$ denotes the line bundle on $\MM_R$ defined by the following property: Let $p\co E\to X$ be an elliptic curve over a scheme $X$.
 Then the evaluation $\omega_X$ at the map $X \to \MM_R$ classifying $E$ is given by $p_*\Omega^1_{E/X}$.

 Note that we have the following special case of Theorem \ref{ClassLine}: \begin{cor}If $R$ is a regular local ring, the map $\Z/12 \to \Pic(\MM_R)$, $[k] \mapsto \omega^k$, is an isomorphism.\end{cor} \begin{proof}By \cite{Har77}, II.6.6 and II.6.15, we have $\Pic(\A^1_R) \cong \Pic(\Spec R)$.\end{proof}